saucelabs-training/automation-best-practices/tado-sec/my-react-app/solution/docs/LOCAL-SAUCE-TESTS.md

 2. Look at `test/configs/wdio.localhost.sauce.conf.js`
 3. Go to `package.json` and add a `script` `"test.local.sauce": "wdio test/configs/wdio.localhost.sauce.conf.js"`
-4. Now run your tests with `npm run test.local.sauce` in a new terminal. **Do not stop your app server!**
+4. Now run your tests with `npm run test.sauce.local` in a new terminal. **Do not stop your app server!**

 **🚀 Congratulations, on your WebdriverIO functional test!💃**